 Remove a vent cover and look inside with a flashlight.
 If you see visible dust coating the duct walls, it is time.
 Other signs: dust accumulates on surfaces faster than usual, musty odor when the system runs, allergy symptoms worsen indoors, or you see particles in sunbeams near vents.

 The return vent is the best place to check because it collects contamination fastest.
-It pulls air from the entire room, dragging in dust, pet hair, and any airborne particles.
-If the area behind the return vent grille is caked with buildup, the rest of the system is in similar condition.
-You can also pull out your HVAC filter and look at the back side - if it is heavily loaded after just a few weeks, your ductwork is likely pushing debris toward the filter faster than normal.
+Pull the grille off and look inside with a flashlight - if it is caked with buildup, the rest of the system is in similar condition.
+Your filter is another clue: if it is heavily loaded after just a few weeks, your ductwork is pushing debris toward it faster than normal.
+When the signs line up, do not overthink it.
+Call (512) 601-4451 and book your cleaning - our HD camera will show you exactly what three to five years of Austin air has deposited inside your system.

 Related Services